Blog Post

 Thousands of TES systems have been installed in commercial buildings throughout North America.
 I recently toured one in New York City's newest high rise office building (and the city's second-tallest building): the Bank of America Building at One Bryant Park, near Times Square.
 Three floors below ground level are 44 large insulated tanks made by Calmac Manufacturing where ice is produced each night; these satisfy about a quarter of the building's cooling demand.

-Ice Energy, LLC makes a product called the Ice Bear 30 to provide this same sort of off-peak cooling on a smaller scale, including for homes (in the limited areas where they are available).
+Ice Energy, LLC (now Thule Energy Storage) makes a product called the Ice Bear 30 to provide this same sort of off-peak cooling on a smaller scale, including for homes (in the limited areas where they are available).
 It provides three to five tons of cooling (a ton of cooling is 12,000 Btus per hour) using a more standard compression-cycle air conditioning system.
 The ice is made and stored in an outdoor insulated box integrated with the compressor.

 Ice-based thermal energy storage for commercial buildings is an example where both dollar savings and environmental benefits are achieved.